Services

 What is an herbalist?

 Herbalists are people who dedicate their lives to working with medicinal plants.
 They include native healers, scientists, naturopaths, holistic medical doctors, researchers, writers, herbal pharmacists, medicine makers, wildcrafters, harvesters and herbal farmers to name a few.
 While herbalists are quite varied, the common love and respect for life, especially the relationship between plants and humans, unites them.
-Persons specializing in the therapeutic use of plants may be medical herbalists, traditional herbalists, acupuncturists, midwives, naturopathic physicians, or even ones own grandmother.
+Persons specializing in the therapeutic use of plants may be medical herbalists, traditional herbalists, acupuncturists, midwives, naturopathic physicians, or even one’s own grandmother.

-1. Sacral Steam Consultant
+- Sacral Steam Consultant

 Yoni steams gather people in a space they can feel taken care of, nourished, and transported out of the stress and demands of our daily lives.
 Sessions transport you to a soothing atmosphere.
 You will be wearing Yoni gowns and seated on Yoni chairs.
 Guests can expect to be given a confidential form that is to be filled out letting us know your specific needs.
 You will then change into a gown and your customized blend will be created and added to a pot of mildly steamed water.
 During your sacral steaming, you will go through a gentle process involving sitting on special sacral chairs that have an opening to let the steam through.
 Vaginal steaming is an ancient practice that directly delivers nutrition to the womb matrix.